-Results templates determine how your query results are displayed in your search interface.
+Results templates determine how your query results are displayed in your search interface, depending on the selected result layout.
 They output a specific HTML representation for each raw JSON result item returned by the Coveo Search API.

 Result templates are separated in result layouts, which determine the format in which your results are presented.
 Then, using a template engine, you can specify the way each result is displayed.